 About me

 I trained at the Metanoia Institute and hold a Diploma in Humanistic Counselling and a BSc Hons from Middlesex University.
-Since then, I have been training in different modalities such as Internal Family Systems and other trauma focused practices, such as the works of Gabor Maté and Bessel van der Kolk.
+Since then, I have been training in different modalities such as Internal Family Systems and other trauma informed practices, such as the works of Gabor Maté and Bessel van der Kolk.
 I have a special interest in developmental trauma, co-dependency and complex-PTSD.
 I draw on a variety of theoretical approaches from Gestalt, Transactional Analysis, IFS and Person-centred theory.
 I tailor and combine these and other modalities to suit you as an individual, as I believe that no one size fits all.

 About the sessions